BodenmillerGroup/imctoolkit/docs/source/quickstart.rst

 ---------------------------

-The single-cell data for a given image and a corresponding cell mask can be accessed through :class:`imctoolkit.SingleCellData` objects, which are be created as follows:
+The single-cell data for a given image and a corresponding cell mask can be accessed through :class:`imctoolkit.ImageSingleCellData` objects, which are be created as follows:

 .. code-block::

     import tifffile

-    from imctoolkit import SingleCellData
+    from imctoolkit import ImageSingleCellData

     mask = tifffile.imread('/path/to/mask.tiff')
-    data = SingleCellData(img, mask)
+    data = ImageSingleCellData(img, mask)

 .. note::

-    The :attr:`img` parameter of :func:`imctoolkit.SingleCellData.__init__` is not restricted to :class:`imctoolkit.MultichannelImage` instances, but also accepts e.g. xarray DataArrays.
+    The :attr:`img` parameter of :func:`imctoolkit.ImageSingleCellData.__init__` is not restricted to :class:`imctoolkit.MultichannelImage` instances, but also accepts e.g. xarray DataArrays.

-:class:`imctoolkit.SingleCellData` instances expose a range of properties to extract single-cell intensity data for the provided image/cell mask pair, either as :class:`xarray.DataArray` or as :class:`pandas.DataFrame` (properties suffixed by ``_table``).
+:class:`imctoolkit.ImageSingleCellData` exposes a range of properties to extract single-cell intensity data for the provided image/cell mask pair, either as :class:`xarray.DataArray` or as :class:`pandas.DataFrame` (properties suffixed by ``_table``).
 For example, to extract the channel-wise mean intensities per cell:

 .. code-block::